Backcountry Ski & Splitboard Hokkaido Japan 2024

 Our adventure starts with a shuttle to a local ski area.
 This afternoon we’ll take our skis for a spin at the resort to stretch our legs, breathe cold mountain air, get to know each other, and refresh our beacon skills.

 Ski backcountry zones near Furano.
 Enjoy true hike-to backcountry ski runs.
 Each day our experienced, professional guides will study the details of the weather reports and local micro-climate knowledge to take us to the best snow available, and we’ll enjoy magical, off-the-radar powder stashes.
 Hit the onsen, beautifully maintained hot springs for a rejuvenating soak.
 Stay in a family-owned lodge made of handcrafted cedar, with gourmet Japanese style breakfasts and dinners.

 Asahikawa!
 Today we’ll move to a new lodge in a different area, a few hours north.
 Each day we’ll take our vans to the most optimal backcountry trailheads based on snow conditions and microclimates.
 Enjoy terrific tree skiing and over 14 meters of snow each season!

 Departure day.
-Shuttle back to the Sapporo/Chitose airport.
+Shuttle back to the Asahikawa.
 Plan your return flight for the afternoon, or stay and explore more of Japan.
-If you have an extra day or two in Sapporo before or after the trip, discover the world famous Snow and Ice Festival!
-(Feb 4-11, 2021)
+If you have an extra day or two after the trip, discover the world famous Snow and Ice Festival in Sapporo!
+(Feb 4-11, 2024)